Lurk/ac2023/readme.md

 That work very well.
 Test run finishes in 0.04s, which is much better than 10 minutes.
 Run on a real data still fails with stack overflow.

+`LLDB` shows that Iterators are occupying a lot of space on stack.
+Replaced them with for loop.
+Still not good enough.
+The question is should I continue look for a way to optimize amount of branches, or should I look for a completely new approach.